codemasher/PHPoAuthLib/README.md

 --------
 - PSR-0 compliant for easy interoperability
 - Fully extensible in every facet.
-    - You can implement any service with any custom requirements by extending the protocol version's `AbstractService` implementation.
+    - You can implement any service with any custom requirements by extending the protocol version's `ServiceAbstract` implementation.
-    - You can use any HTTP client you desire, just create a class utilizing it which implements `OAuth\Common\Http\ClientInterface` (two implementations are included)
+    - You can use any HTTP client you desire, just create a class utilizing it which implements `OAuth\Http\ClientInterface` (two implementations are included)
     - You can use any storage mechanism for tokens.
 By default, session, in-memory and Redis.io (requires PHPRedis) storage mechanisms are included.
-Implement additional mechanisms by implementing `OAuth\Common\Token\TokenStorageInterface`.
+Implement additional mechanisms by implementing `OAuth\Token\TokenStorageInterface`.

 Service support
 ---------------